Kawaba, Gunma

 Kawaba (川場村, Kawaba-mura) is a village located in Gunma Prefecture, Japan.
-As of 31 October 2020, the village had an estimated population of 3,241 in 1127 households, and a population density of 110 persons per km².
+As of 31 October 2020, the village had an estimated population of 3,241 in 1127 households, and a population density of 110 persons per km^{2}.
 The total area of the village is 85.25 sqkm.

 Geography

 Located in north-central Gunma, Kawaba is in a mountainous area.
 Approximately 83% of its area is covered by forests, and five rivers (the Tashiro, Sakura, Tazawa, Usune, and the Mizomata) flow through the village.
 Kawaba, meaning "the place of the rivers" is thought to be named after its many streams.